 Apple HomePod 2nd Gen

 The Apple HomePod 2nd Gen is the only entry point to Apple's smart home ecosystem with full Siri control.
 Tom's Guide rated it the best-sounding smart speaker available.
-For all-iPhone households with HomeKit devices, it provides local automation processing and seamless AirPlay 2 multi-room audio.
+For all-iPhone households with HomeKit devices, it provides local automation processing and native AirPlay 2 multi-room audio.

 Best budget Alexa: Amazon Echo 4th Gen